 The University of Hertfordshire offers a great choice of student accommodation, on campus or nearby in the local area, to suit every student budget.

-IB - 112 points from a minimum of 2 HL subjects at H4 or above (with the remaining points to come from a combination of HL, SL and Core).
+IB – 72 points from a minimum of 2 HL subjects at H4 or above.

 All students from non-majority English speaking countries require proof of English language proficiency, equivalent to an overall IELTS score of 6.0 with a minimum of 5.5 in each band.

 If you do not have the required IELTS or equivalent for direct entry on to your degree programme, our Pre-sessional English and International Foundation courses can help you to achieve this level.